-[SEE BELOW FOR AN UPDATE 05/11/2020] One of my favourite comic strips as a child was Eagle’s Doomlord.
+[SEE BELOW FOR AN IMPORTANT UPDATE ON THE MASK’S ORIGIN!
+05/11/2020] One of my favourite comic strips as a child was Eagle’s Doomlord.
 There was something utterly terrifying about this eventually-benevolent alien sent here to judge humankind, especially in the eerie early photo-strip days.
 I had an impromptu interview/conversation with former Eagle Editor Barrie Tomlinson on Twitter and it threw up some unexpected trivia on the origins of the Doomlord mask.

 Allan Cavanagh: The Doomlord mask was absolutely bowel-loosening and still gives me the heebie-jeebies.
 It was that he looked like he was smiling when killing people.
 Who made the mask?